-The group have learnt various theatre techniques including fight scenes for their slapstick scenes in 'Alys' and have worked on developing the physicalisation of their characters so that they are also acting with their bodies and not just the words.
+The group have learnt various theatre techniques including fight scenes for their slapstick scenes in 'Alys', and have worked on developing the physicalisation of their characters so that they are also acting with their bodies and not just the words.

 The group have fun playing and enjoying improvisation work that has opened up and celebrated the group's unique creativity.
 Theatr Seren ended 2022 with a performance of Alice in Wonderland which was well received and attended by over 60 people.
+I enjoy the dancing, making new friends and also making my costume as well as having a good time as a group.